rodolfoaugusto/live-stream/README.md

 The Live Stream Stack is a platform to release new scalable live stream channels on AWS.

 # Notes
-- The ViaPlay Goal is reach at least 12 million subscribers in 2025.
+- The ViaPlay goal is to reach at least 12 million subscribers in 2025.
-- Company expanding to another countries(regions).
+- Company expanding to other regions.
 - Videos on-demand and live sports.

 ## Infrastructure Architecture